IntersectMBO/governance-actions/preview/2026-04-30-hf11/2026-van-rossem-hard-fork-metadata.md

 Testing reports demonstrate no behavioral regressions, show complete conformance between specification and implementation for the new ledger rules, and confirm the correct operation of the new Plutus primitives and `case` expressions across all of Plutus V1, V2 and V3.

-#### Security

-Security audits have been undertaken for the formal Agda specification of the new ledger rules, the Haskell ledger implementation, and for the new Plutus primitives, `case`-expressions and their cost models.

 #### Performance

 [Performance results for Cardano Node version 10.7.1](https://updates.cardano.intersectmbo.org/reports/2026-04-performance-10.7.1) show no regressions from previous versions of the Cardano node for the standard value, Plutus and voting benchmarks, and acceptable baseline performance for the new Plutus primitives and `case` expressions.